Ballot Design — Bylaw Amendments or Article Changes

 - Proceed forward to the "Ballot" stage of setup, and click the "+ Add position or question" button.

-- From the window that appears, select "Yes/No".
-You could also use the "Referendum and polls" option; you just want to ensure that your voting method is set to "Referendum".
+- From the window that appears, select "Yes or No".
+You could also use the "Referendum or Polls" option; you just want to ensure that your voting method is set to "Plurality".

-- When you choose "Referendum", two options are auto-generated: “Yes - I approve the amendments” and “No - I reject the amendments”.
+- When you choose "Yes or No", two options are auto-generated: “Yes - I approve the amendments” and “No - I reject the amendments”.
 You can change the wording of these two options if you would like.

 - Add information for each of your bylaw changes by clicking on "Add question information", and adding text which outlines the changes, adding links back to your website, or uploading a document/picture to the ballot.

 - You can also include additional information, or additional instructions, in the "Voter Instructions" box, underneath the "Settings" bar.

 - Use the rich text editor to format your bylaw text.
 Feel free to use the ideas from the ballots below!